anchpop/wise_mans_haskell/book.md

 Parameterized types are hugely important in Haskell, so I want to go over it again here. `Left "hello"` returns a value of type `Either [Char] b`.
 That means if you're writing a function, and its type signature says it returns a value of type `Either [Char] <anything>`, then you can return `Left "hello"`!sidenote(Recalling, of course, that a `[Char]` is any `String`, like `"hello"`.). `Either` is a type constructor that takes two Types as arguments - one for the type of the `Left`, and one for the type of the `Right`.
 You can think of `Either` as the opposite of a 2-tuple - you use either when you want to return either this *or* that, you use a tuple when you want to return both this *and* that.

 Let's rewrite `maybeDivide` to use `Either` instead.
-It will return a `String` with an error message on the left!sidenote(A better way would be to you a data type with values for all the possible errors instead of a `String`, but I didn't want to complicate things) if it couldn't do the division, otherwise it will return the result on the right.
+It will return a `String` with an error message on the left if it couldn't do the division, otherwise it will return the result on the right.

 ```haskell
 -- eitherDivide.hs